-lwi Muaūpoko Location Kawiu Marae 290 Kawiu Road LEVIN 290 Kawiu Road Date Sunday, 24 June 2012 Sunday, 24 June 2012 Start time ~11pm ~11pm Finish calculated time ~1:45 pm Chair Rauru Kirikiri (The Fa cilitator) Observer(s) Michael Hollis (Te Pun i Kōkiri, Poli cy) Presenter(s) Mark Moses (Project N Authority) /lanager, Μι ıaupoko Tribal Attendance Muaūpoko Tribal Aut hority trust TPK observers and 10 ees. ghout the hui, so this is an Purpose To provide information The proposed Mustrategy; and The Treaty settlements. ıaūpoko Tri bal Authority Mandate Agenda Pōwhiri Karakia Morning tea Presentation / Que Hākari whakanoa Karakia whakamuti vers Presentation Introductory comments from the Facilitator.
+lwi Muaūpoko Location Kawiu Marae 290 Kawiu Road LEVIN Date Sunday, 24 June 2012 Start time ~11pm Finish time ~1:45 pm Chair Rauru Kirikiri (The Fac cilitator) $\lambda \vee 1$ Observer(s) Michael Hollis (Te Pun i Kōkiri, Poli cy) Presenter(s) Mark Moses (Project N Authority) lanager, Mu aupoko Tribal Attendance Total of ~20 people, including 1 TPK observers and 10 Muaūpoko Tribal Authority trustees. people were arriving and leaving throughout the hui, so this is an approximate number.
+Purpose To provide information and answer questions about: The proposed Muaūpoko Tribal Authority Mandate strategy; and The Treaty settlements process generally.
+Agenda Pōwhiri Karakia Morning tea Presentation / Question &amp; Answers Hākari whakanoa Karakia whakamutunga Presentation Introductory comments from the Facilitator.
 The Presenter provided a PowerPoint presentation to the hui which was followed closely.
-Questions and comments After the PowerPoint presentation, questions were called for.
-Below is a summary of questions and comments: Q1: An attendee questioned who was considered Māori.
-A1: It was explained that if you Whakapapa to a certain iwi you are considered Māori.
+Questions and comments After the PowerPoint process for the formula of the , questions were called ns and comments: Q1: An attendee qu Māori. uestioned v who was considered A1: It was explained t hat if you V Vhakapapa to a certain iwi you are considered Māori.